-Manaslu expedition offers a unique possibility to experience a fairly “untouched” place of Nepal and fantastic splendor along the border of Nepal and China.
+Manaslu expedition offers a unique possibility to experience a fairly “untouched” place of Nepal.
+It lies in fantastic splendor along the border of Nepal and China.
 Manaslu 8,156 meters, (also known as Kutang) is the 8th highest mountain in the world.
 It is in the Kali Gandaki valley of the Nepal Himalayas.
-Its name, which means that “Mountain of the Spirit,” comes from the Sanskrit word “Manasa,” meaning “intellect” or “soul.”
-Manaslu was first climbed on May 9, 1956, by Toshio Imanishi and Gyalzen Norbu, members of a Japanese expedition.
-Having a vast range of altitudinal and climatic variations, the Manaslu expedition provides a beautiful and diverse habitat for a wide variety of flora and fauna.
+Its name, which means that “Mountain of the Spirit,” comes from the Sanskrit word.
+“Manasa,” meaning “intellect” or “soul.”
+Manaslu was first climbed on May 9, 1956, by Toshio Imanishi and Gyalzen Norbu. members of a Japanese expedition.
+Having a vast range of altitudinal and climatic variations.
+The Manaslu expedition is also provides a beautiful and diverse habitat for a wide variety of flora and fauna.

 The journey of Lamjung district Manaslu region’s legendary mountain Mount Manaslu is enjoyable and tough.
 Beginning from Gorkha Budi Gandaki Valley River, crossings the snowbound Larkya La pass (5213m).
 Crossing via the Budhi Gandaki River and the villages of Machha Khola, Nyak, Jagat, Namur, Lho, and Sama Gaon, we reach to the base camp.
 Manaslu base camp is sincerely romantic due to the fact this region is filling-up with the rhododendron trees, fantastic hanging glaciers, and rugged icefalls.
 Manaslu region gives a spread of trekking alternatives.
 The famous Manaslu trekking direction of 177km skirts the Manaslu massif over the pass down to Annapurna.

-Manaslu expedition is very remote, and rescue in this region is complicated.
-This is a possible wilderness area to live a leopard of snow.
+Manaslu expedition is very remote, and rescue in this region is quite difficult.
+As a result, This is a possible wilderness area to live a leopard of snow.
 The trek is geographically spectacular and culturally fascinating.
 Manaslu’s lengthy ridges and valley glaciers provide feasible approaches from all directions and culminate in a top that towers steeply above its surrounding landscape.
 Afterward the climbing route follows a relatively straight line to the summit, which has few technical sections.
-Usually, four camps are set up during Manaslu climbing.
+Usually, four camps are setting during Manaslu climbing.